Canon G7 X Mark II vs Nikon D200

 The Canon PowerShot G7 X Mark II and the Nikon D200 are two digital cameras that were announced, respectively, in February 2016 and November 2005.
 The G7X Mark II is a fixed lens compact, while the D200 is a DSLR.
 The cameras are based on an one-inch (G7X Mark II) and an APS-C (D200) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 10 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 10 MP.

-An illustration of the physical size and weight of the Canon G7 X Mark II and the Nikon D200 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon G7 X Mark II and the Nikon D200 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D200 is considerably larger (157 percent) than the Canon G7 X Mark II.
 It is noteworthy in this context that the D200 is splash and dust-proof, while the G7X Mark II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the D200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D200 and their specifications in the Nikon Lens Catalog.